 Picking an AI automation platform for your support team can feel like a massive, one-way decision.
-Everyone’s telling you to adopt AI, but choosing the wrong enterprise tool can lock you into a long, expensive, and honestly, pretty frustrating journey.
+Everyone's telling you to adopt AI, but choosing the wrong enterprise tool can lock you into a long, expensive, and genuinely frustrating process.

 Two of the biggest names you'll run into are Sierra and Parloa.
-Both are powerful, enterprise-level conversational AI platforms that promise the world for your customer service.
-But they also demand a serious investment of time, money, and people.
-They're the heavyweights, and they come with heavyweight price tags and setup times.
+Both are powerful, enterprise-level conversational AI platforms that promise significant results for your customer service.
+But they also demand serious investments of time, money, and internal resources.

-This guide is here to cut through the marketing fluff.
-We're going to take a practical look at Sierra vs Parloa, focusing on what actually matters: their core tech, how long it really takes to get them working, and what the bill looks like at the end of the day.
-We’ll help you figure out which one might fit, and we’ll also introduce a more modern, nimble alternative for teams who need results without the enterprise-sized headache.
+This guide takes a practical look at Sierra vs Parloa -- focusing on what actually matters: their core approaches, how long deployment really takes, and what the pricing model looks like.
+We'll help you figure out which one might fit, and also introduce a more accessible alternative for teams that need results without a multi-month runway.

 What is Sierra AI?